Eastern Montana Ranches History

 The waterfowl hunting on Eastern Montana ranches can also be very good.
 When you drive Eastern Montana there are parts of it that will have thousands of geese either wintering or passing through.
 Hunting pressure is minimal.
 Ducks can be found in sloughs, creeks, and rivers in good numbers.

-The deer hunting situation on Eastern Montana land is one of the best part of the wildlife resources.
+The deer hunting situation on Eastern Montana land is one of the best parts of the wildlife resources.
 Whitetails are along the riparian lands around creeks and rivers and will get a little bit into the badlands.
 The mule deer is what Eastern Montana ranches are known for.
 Trophy mule deer are taken every year all over Eastern Montana.
 Big, wide horns with long days of glassing coulees and badlands.
 Long shots are going to be the norm.
 This and the pheasant hunting are what usually bring buyers to purchase Eastern Montana ranches.

 Antelope hunting is also very good on the prairie lands of Eastern Montana.
 There are also good populations of turkeys with what appears to be an improving population.
 They have the land, food, and water to continue to prosper.
 There are also pockets of heavy timber in Eastern Montana that hold good populations of Elk.
 You just have to know where to look.